theGreatWhiteShark/thegreatwhiteshark.music.io/content/linux-audio/recording-audio-using-linux-systems.md

 tags = ["recording", "non", "Linux"] title = "Recording audio using Linux systems Pt.
-I" subtitle = "General concepts, applications, and workflow" description = "A thorough introduction of how to recording audio only using open source and free software" slug = "recording-audio-using-linux-systems" type = "post" comment = true
+I" subtitle = "General concepts, applications, and workflow" slug = "recording-audio-using-linux-systems" type = "post" comment = true description = "As much as I love the Linux system, its incredible amount of free and open-source software and distributions, and the whole supportive community providing awesome documentation etc., as much pain it was to migrate all my music recording and mixing from Windows to Linux.
+It cost me numerous sleepless nights and resulted in some quite discouraging failures during my first years of diving into open-source.
+In this post I want to provide a general overview about the landscape of Linux audio in both basic concepts and available software."

 +++

-As much as I love the Linux system, its incredible amount of free and open-source software and distributions, and the whole supportive community providing awesome documentation etc., the much pain it was to migrate all my music recording and mixing from Windows to Linux.
-It cost me numerous sleepless nights and resulted in some quite discouraging failures during my first year of diving into open-source.

 The reason I had a hard time back then was not a lack of good documentation or badly implemented software.
 No, quite the